timkaragosian1/CYOAEngineKMM/README.md

 # cCommerce: Cosmic Capitalism
-### A Space Travel & Resource Gathering Space Choose Your Own Adventure Game
+### A Space Travel & Resource Gathering Choose Your Own Adventure Game

 ## Latest Updates
 4/2/24 Currently working through capturing User Actions and Overall Game Story to be relayed back to the user on the final screen.
 Also need cleanup of existing code not following a secure access pattern of getters/setters.